whaakman/azure-docs.nl-nl/articles/cdn/cdn-rules-engine-reference-features.md

 Edge Optimizer – Instantiate Configuration | Instantiates or activates the Edge Optimizer configuration associated with a site.

 ### Edge Optimizer
 **Purpose:** Determines whether Edge Optimizer can be applied to a request.

 If this feature has been enabled, then the following criteria must also be met before the request will be processed by Edge Optimizer:

 - The requested content must use an edge CNAME URL.
 - The edge CNAME referenced in the URL must correspond to a site whose configuration has been activated in a rule.

 This feature requires the ADN platform and the Edge Optimizer feature.

 Value|Result
 -|-
 Enabled|Indicates that the request is eligible for Edge Optimizer processing.
 Disabled|Restores the default behavior.
 The default behavior is to deliver content over the ADN platform without any additional processing.

 **Default Behavior:** Disabled

 ### Edge Optimizer - Instantiate Configuration
 **Purpose:** Instantiates or activates the Edge Optimizer configuration associated with a site.

 This feature requires the ADN platform and the Edge Optimizer feature.

 Key information:

 - Instantiation of a site configuration is required before requests to the corresponding edge CNAME can be processed by Edge Optimizer.
 - This instantiation only needs to be performed a single time per site configuration.
 A site configuration that has been instantiated will remain in that state until the Edge Optimizer – Instantiate Configuration feature that references it is removed from the rule.
 - The instantiation of a site configuration does not mean that all requests to the corresponding edge CNAME will automatically be processed by Edge Optimizer.
 The Edge Optimizer feature determines whether an individual request will be processed.

 If the desired site does not appear in the list, then you should edit its configuration and verify that the Active option has been marked.

 **Default Behavior:** Site configurations are inactive by default.
 --->

 ## <a name="origin-features"></a>Functies van de oorsprong

 Deze functies zijn ontworpen om te bepalen hoe het CDN communiceert met een oorspronkelijke server.

-Naam | Doel
+Name | Doel
 -----|--------
 [Maximum aantal Keep-Alive-aanvragen](#maximum-keep-alive-requests) | Definieert het maximum aantal aanvragen voor een Keep-Alive-verbinding wordt gesloten.
 [Speciale proxy-kopteksten](#proxy-special-headers) | Definieert de set met CDN-specifieke aanvraagheaders die vanuit een POP worden doorgestuurd naar een bronserver.